HR Topics Leadership Tips

 Already, tech giants Twitter and Facebook have captured headlines with announcements about permanent work from home arrangements.
 Nationwide Insurance is shutting five regional offices since remote work has gone so smoothly during the pandemic.
 In addition, Germany’s Siemens has decided to let its employees work from wherever they want for two or three days a week.

 While the benefits to work from home are many, what’s the isolation doing to your team dynamics?
 Are the perks coming at a long-term cost?

 The flip side shows that:

 - 75% of employees say they feel more socially isolated1

 - 67% of employees report higher stress1

 - 44% of employees working from home say mental health has declined2

 Even pre-pandemic, feelings of isolation and loneliness were already leading to health issues and financial losses.
 On average, 80% of Generation Z and 69% of millennial employees reported being lonely in 2019.3 It affects their health in profound ways, and it has lasting impacts on their professional career as well.
 Lonely people are less committed to their organizations and have lower performance ratings.
 They are also less satisfied in their jobs.
 The cost of this for employers is upwards of £2.5 billion ($3.5 billion) in the United Kingdom alone.4

-If loneliness was a problem in 2019, it’s become a critical issue in 2020.
+If loneliness was a problem in 2019, it’s become a critical issue during the pandemic.
 Addressing it through strategic team development and relationship building has the greatest potential of ensuring the honeymoon phase of working remotely transitions into long-lasting success for both the company and the individual.

 Teams have already dealt with large amounts of unexpected stress this year, with many going through things like: